Robots, Not Humans, Are The New Space Explorers

 Millions of people around the world have watched with delight as the six-wheeled rovers have trundled across the Martian surface, snapping pictures and taking selfies.

-At the National Air and Space Museum Matthew Shindell says visitors make a point of coming to the planetary exhibit in a gallery tucked into the end of the west end of the museum.
+At Smithsonian's National Air and Space Museum in Washington, D.C., Matthew Shindell says visitors make a point of coming to the planetary exhibit in a gallery tucked into the west end of the museum.

 Shindell is the museum's planetary science curator.
-A prominent feature of the gallery is a large glass case containing versions of all the rovers NASA's sent to Mars: from the tiny Sojourner rover that landed in 1997 to 2,000 pound Curiosity rover that arrived in 2012.
+A prominent feature of the gallery is a large glass case containing versions of all the rovers that NASA has sent to Mars, from the tiny Sojourner rover that landed in 1997 to the 2,000-pound Curiosity rover that arrived in 2012.

 "People love to come and see the rovers and really get a sense of what they look like up close and their actual scale," Shindell says.

-Linda Elkins-Tanton of Arizona State University School of Earth and Space Exploration says the public's appetite for space exploration goes beyond the familiar bits of the solar system.
+Linda Elkins-Tanton of Arizona State University's School of Earth and Space Exploration says the public's appetite for space exploration goes beyond the familiar bits of the solar system.

 Elkins-Tanton is lead scientist on a mission to a weird asteroid known as Psyche.
-It's weird because Psyche is made entirely of metal--the only asteroid like that in our solar system.
+It's made entirely of metal — and it is the only one of its kind in our solar system.
 True, most people haven't heard of Psyche, but Elkins-Tanton says when they learn about it, they're hooked.

 "We're sending this probe to a place that is absolutely uninhabitable in an Earth kind of sense," she says.
 "Yet the engagement we're getting from the public already two years before launch is profound.
-It's amazing people are so stimulated by thinking about something they've never imagined before that humans have never visited."
+It's amazing [that] people are so stimulated by thinking about something they've never imagined before, that humans have never visited."

 Elkins-Tanton says she and her team are inviting the public to explore Psyche with them.

-"We're going to be sending the images that we get out onto the internet for everyone in the world to see within a half hour of our receiving them," she says.
+"We're going to be sending the images that we get out onto the Internet for everyone in the world to see within a half-hour of our receiving them," she says.
 "So everyone in the world is going to see this crazy world at the same time and we can all scratch our heads together."

 This idea of sharing the experience of space missions is something NASA has embraced.
 Lakdawalla says the public has been able to see the passion and commitment of the scientists who work on these robotic explorers.

-She points to the day NASA decided to end the Cassini mission to Saturn by sending the probe into the planet's atmosphere where it burned up.
+She points to the day NASA decided to end the Cassini mission to Saturn by sending the probe into the planet's atmosphere, where it burned up.

 "There were cameras on scientists and engineers who were weeping openly at the end of this spacecraft," Lakdawalla recalls.
-"It really humanized the mission and so it made that human connection that maybe in the past you only got through astronauts.
-Now you recognize that robotic exploration is human exploration.
-It's just that the humans are back on Earth and the robots are going where humans can't currently go."
+"It really humanized the mission, and so it made that human connection that maybe in the past you only got through astronauts."

+"Now you recognize that robotic exploration is human exploration," she says.
+"It's just that the humans are back on Earth and the robots are going where humans can't currently go."